tox-dev/tox/doc/config.rst

         (e.g. ``py27.*`` means **don't** evaluate environments that start with the key ``py27``).
         Skipped environments will be logged at level two verbosity level.

+.. conf:: skip_missing_interpreters ^ config|true|false ^ config

-.. confval:: ignore_basepython_conflict=True|False(default)
+    .. versionadded:: 1.7.2

+    When skip missing interpreters is ``true`` will force ``tox`` to return success even if some of the specified environments were missing.
+This is useful for some CI systems or running on a developer box, where you might only have a subset of all your supported interpreters installed but don't want to mark the build as failed because of it.
+As expected, the command line switch always overrides this setting if passed on the invocation.
+Setting it to ``config`` means that the value is read from the config file.

+.. conf:: ignore_basepython_conflict ^ true|false ^ false

     .. versionadded:: 3.1.0

-    tox allows setting the python version for an environment via the :confval:`basepython` setting.
+    tox allows setting the python version for an environment via the :conf:`basepython` setting.
 If that's not set tox can set a default value from the environment name ( e.g. ``py37`` implies Python 3.7).
 Matching up the python version with the environment name has became expected at this point, leading to surprises when some configs don't